-Puzzles can have a profound impact on your child’s development.
+Puzzles benefit your child’s cognitive development.
 They enhance problem-solving and critical-thinking skills, which are both crucial for mastery of other skills later in life.
 They also help with pattern recognition, memory and fine motor skills.

 Meshing your passion for puzzling with a math curriculum can really peak your students’ interest for learning.
 Are you an avid puzzler?
 Do you like word searches and crossword puzzles?

 Don’t be shy.
 Think out of the box and give your child something different.
 They will appreciate it!
 If you have any recommendations for some cool puzzle books and activities, put them in the comments below.